 Preferred knowledge, skills, abilities and experience

 Oral historians should be someone who has undertaken the interviewing training and abstracting training provided through the Turnbull Library and will need basic computer skills and access to a computer.
 He or she will use and maintain the digital recording equipment to produce high quality recordings.
-The current equipment is a Zoom H5 Portable digital Recorder with separate individual mikes This is owned by the Religious Society of Friends Trust Board.
+The current equipment is a Zoom H5 Portable digital Recorder with separate individual mikes.
+This is owned by the Religious Society of Friends Trust Board.

 Expected time required

-This varies considerably with each interview and also determined by the number of interviews undertaken and the administration work involved.
+This varies considerably with each interview and also determined by the number of interviews undertaken and the administration work involved

 Length of appointment